- Effective Date of a License

 22-60.5-109.5 C.R.S. states that any person who holds a valid professional license may choose to convert the professional license to inactive status.
 To submit your request, log in to your eLicensing account and complete and submit an "Inactivate an Already Active Professional License" application.
 You may make this request only once during a 12-month period.
 There is no fee associated with an inactivation request.

 While on inactive status, though the expiration date of a professional license shall be suspended, the online credential verification will show an expiration date which will be the date we received your inactivation request.
 When you submit an application to return the professional license to active status, it shall be issued for the period remaining on the license as of the date of inactivation.
 Please note that per statute, while your professional license is on inactive status, you shall be deemed to not hold that professional license.

 Reactivating a Professional License that was Previously Inactivated

-A person may return a professional license to active status at any time by completing the "Reactivate an already Inactive Professional License" application via their eLicensing account.
+A person may return a professional license to active status at any time by completing the "Reactivate an Already Inactive Professional License" application via their eLicensing account.
 Reactivation dates are based on when the complete reactivation application is received by CDE and the days remaining calculated during the inactivation process.
 There is a non-refundable $25 fee associated with the reactivation application.
+Please note: if your license has been inactivated for more than one year and if you do not hold another valid, CDE-issued educator credential, you will need to submit a set of fingerprints to CBI for a current background check.

 A duplicate or reprint of an active license or authorization may be obtained by submitting a "Reprint/Request Name Change" application.
 Only one license/authorization can be requested per application.
 To request more than one reprint, additional applications must be submitted.
 The application can be found within the eLicensing system.

 If your license/authorization has already expired and you need written verification of past licensure status, please see the Verification of an Active or Expired License section.
 We cannot print copies of expired credentials.